Johns-Q/wdmc-gen2/README.md

 		partition on SATA drive.
 Copy to /boot on 1st partition of the usb stick or to 3rd partition of the harddrive.

+	- build-initramfs.sh

+		builds a minimal initramfs.
+Can boot from kernel commandline, usb-stick 2nd partition, hdd 3rd partition.
+		placed in /boot/uInitrd. rename it to uRamdisk.

 * [alpine linux](https://alpinelinux.org/) diskless image

 	- alpine-wdmc-gen2-3.6.2-armhf.tar.gz